An interface to Troy Hunt's 'Have I Been Pwned' public API

 Note that the pwnedpasswords module does _not_ have a rate-limit.
 If you are intending to bulk-query passwords or hashes, you may also consider downloading the raw data files accessible via the Pwned Passwords page.

 pip install pyHIBP

-This project desires compatibility with Python 2 and Python 3.
+This project is intended to be compatible with Python 2 and Python 3.
 As such, we use virtual environments via pipenv.
 To develop or test, execute the following:

 Other commands can be found in the Makefile.